dogsheep/twitter-to-sqlite/README.md

 Twitter's API only returns up to around 3,200 tweets for most user accounts, but you may find that it returns all available tweets for your own user account.

+You can use `--since` to retrieve every tweet since the last time you imported for that user, or `--since_id=xxx` to retrieve every tweet since a specific tweet ID.

 ## Retrieve accounts in bulk

 If you have a list of Twitter screen names (or user IDs) you can bulk fetch their fully inflated Twitter profiles using the `users-lookup` command: